RXC0765/Assignment-3---Final-Project/README.md

 # Assignment-3 Final-Project: A Link Up Game
-This program is a GUI game application created by Python caimageslled Link Up.
+This program is a GUI game application created by Python called Link Up.
 Rules:
 When game starts, 24 pairs of Pokemon images are shuffled into the screen.
 ![avatar](https://github.com/RXC0765/Assignment-3---Final-Project/blob/main/images/1.png)